 The future of LLMs in healthcare

-A Stanford’s analysis indicates that there is significant untapped potential for LLMs in healthcare.26
+Stanford’s analysis indicates that there is significant untapped potential for LLMs in healthcare.25

-While many LLMs have been used for tasks like augmenting diagnostics or patient communication, fewer have focused on addressing the administrative tasks that contribute to clinician burnout.
+While many LLMs have been used for tasks such as augmenting diagnostics or patient communication, fewer have focused on administrative tasks that contribute to clinician burnout.

 In the future, LLMs may evolve to interact with behavior, more context, and emotions, enabling them to provide more personalized and empathetic support.